mehveenfasih3/TeleCare-Application/README.md

-Sure 🙂 I’ve rewritten it clearly, fixed the grammar, and organized it in a professional way **without emojis**, while keeping all your original meaning.

----

-## Application Description

 The application works through several steps.
 First, the user must download the application on an Android device.
 After installation, the user can access different modules such as **offline support**, **emergency contact**, and **sign-in functionality**.